freon4dsl/Freon4dsl/notes/Scoping.md

   - Giving each FreNode a function `getChildren()` would make this much shorter.
   - Each function in the walker becomes smaller.
-  - Might rewrite walker (or have a second one) to execute the same function for every node would make it even really small.
+  - Might rewrite walker to execute the same function for every node would make it even really small.
+    - But that would mean that the language engineer needs to write `if (type of Node)` statements.
+This is ok if there are ponly a few nodes for which this is needed, but cumbersome if many are needed.
+See the long `if` statement in the currently generated code.

+  - The walker is raher inefficent, because it will execute half of the `if` conditions (on average) to find the correct function.
+Using a map, like in the interpreter would speed up things considerably.

 - ExampleWalker.walk